ninaris90/ninaris90.github.io/content/en/about/index.md

 A ‘possible world’ is a technical term in linguistics describing a complete and consistent way the world is or could have been.

-We are a research-driven company, supported by our sister company, Possible Worlds Research.
+We are a research-driven company, supported by our sister company, <a href='https://possible-worlds.eu/'>Possible Worlds Research</a>.